stiantha/myPortfolio/README.md

 - [License](#lock-license)

 ##  :beginner: About
-Add a detailed introduction about the project here, everything you want the reader to know.

 ###  :package: Commands
 - npm run build
 - npm run serve

 ### :notebook: Pre-Requisites
-List all the pre-requisites the system needs to develop this project.
 - Node

 ###  :file_folder: File Structure
-Add a file structure here with the basic details about files, below is an example.

 ```
 .